Single Father Financial Help: Government & Organizations

 Emergency grants for single parents from the government go together like a fish and a bicycle.
 Public agencies are notoriously slow and inefficient.

 Getting emergency cash from private lenders is a more realistic approach.
-Complete a loan request; if approved, the finance company can deposit money into your bank account within days.
+Complete a loan request; the finance company can deposit money into your bank account within days if approved.

 Dads with the best borrowing credentials will most likely be approved: good credit score, sufficient income, and solid work history with verification.